liquidinstruments/moku-examples/docs/api/getting-started/starting-mim.md

 ## Configuring External I/O

-External I/O such as ADCs, DACs and Digital I/O cannot be configured by the instruments themselves when in Multi-instrument Mode.
+External I/O such as ADCs, DACs and Digital I/O cannot be configured by the instruments themselves when in Multi-Instrument Mode.
 For example, the Oscilloscope cannot set the input range, as that range might be shared by multiple instruments.
 As such, settings front-end (ADC) settings, output (DAC) settings, and Digital I/O directions, are all done on the Multi-instrument level.
-If you attempt to do these operations on an individual instrument while in Multi-instrument Mode, an error will be raised.
+If you attempt to do these operations on an individual instrument while in Multi-Instrument Mode, an error will be raised.

-See also the documentation for the Multi-instrument Mode versions of [set_frontend](../reference/mim/set_frontend.md), [set_output](../reference/mim/set_output.md) and [set_dio](../reference/mim/set_dio.md).
+See also the documentation for the Multi-Instrument Mode versions of [set_frontend](../reference/mim/set_frontend.md), [set_output](../reference/mim/set_output.md) and [set_dio](../reference/mim/set_dio.md).

 <code-group>